-Not only can dogs be challenged to new mental and physical exercises, but you and your dog will also bond when doing these activities.
+Not only can dogs be challenged with new mental and physical exercises, but you and your dog will also bond when doing these activities.
 Encouraging them through physical interaction and an excited tone of voice is a way of showing them some love, so do plenty of it!
 The communication between the two of you and the time spent together is an invaluable bonding experience that will make them feel less lonely, and there’s nothing worse than knowing your aging dog feels alone!

-How To Keep Your Dog Feeling Young: Stay On Top Of Their Dental Care
+Stay On Top Of Their Dental Care

-Try getting some interactive toys, too, such as puzzles or squeaky toys – they’ll keep your dog engaged, and you’ll be surprised how long they can be entertained for!
-And although they may not want to play a big game of fetch, remember to spend time with them outdoors.
+Try getting some interactive toys too such as puzzles or squeaky toys – they’ll keep your dog engaged, and you’ll be surprised how long they can be entertained for!
+And, although they may not want to play a big game of fetch, remember to spend time with them outdoors.
 Giving your dog your time and energy is as important as anything else to keep him feeling young!